federicobordon09-dev/IamFederico/README.md

 ###

-<h4 align="center">¡Hola!
-Somos <strong>Zearo Studios</strong>, un pequeño estudio independiente de desarrollo liderado por Federico Bordon.
-Nos enfocamos en crear experiencias web llamativas, limpias y divertidas con tecnologías modernas.</h4>
+<h4 align="center">We are <strong>Zearo Studios</strong>, an independent creative development studio focused on building clean, fun, and engaging web experiences using modern technologies.</h4>

 ###